tuebachdinh/Final-Project-DSD-2025/README.md

 ---

 **Discussion and collaboration are welcome!**
-We encourage contributions, feature ideas, and new datasets to help bring in silico insights into practical, real-world cardiovascular health monitoring.
+We encourage contributions to advance the pipeline from simulation to real-world deployment, bridging AI research with clinical cardiovascular monitoring.